The Paula M. Trienens Institute Six Pillars of Decarbonization

 With a shared goal of decarbonization, the Trienens Institute Six Pillars of Decarbonization leverage Northwestern strengths to accelerate the transition to a clean energy future

 Generating electricity from sources that do not emit greenhouse gases, or that emit low levels of them, is key to the overall mix of solutions for climate change.
-These sources include wind and solar.
-Nuclear also has a role to play in a decarbonizing world.
+These sources include wind, solar, and waves.

 And while there are many ways to deploy green electricity, several Northwestern researchers see hydrogen production as an important avenue.
-Hydrogen is a clean fuel source and a carrier that can be used to store and deliver energy from other sources.
+Hydrogen is clean—the only product from using it is water—and it can be used to store and deliver energy from other sources.

-Hydrogen, when produced from renewable or nuclear electricity, can ultimately help decarbonize high-polluting industries, mitigate climate change, and reduce emissions while creating more jobs — a vision called the “hydrogen economy.”
+Hydrogen offers several benefits.
+When produced from renewable or nuclear electricity, it can ultimately help decarbonize high-polluting industries, mitigate climate change, and reduce emissions while creating more jobs — a vision called the “hydrogen economy.”

 “Imagine all the truck traffic on I-90,” said Jennifer Dunn, professor of chemical and biological engineering.
 “It generates particulate matter emissions that affects the health of nearby communities.
 If you use hydrogen to power those trucks, those communities would have cleaner air.”

-As part of the Paula M. Trienens Institute for Sustainability and Energy’s Deploy pillar, Northwestern is leading the development and testing of hydrogen production, use, and storage.
-The pillar is one of Trienen’s Six Pillars of Decarbonization aimed at leading interdisciplinary research in decarbonization.
+As part of the Paula M. Trienens Institute for Sustainability and Energy’s Deploy pillar, Northwestern is leading the development and testing of clean hydrogen production and exploiting hydrogen's unique properties to decarbonize the U.S. economy, from transportation to agriculture and manufacturing.
+The pillar is one of Trienens Institute's Six Pillars of Decarbonization aimed at leading interdisciplinary research in decarbonization.

 “Ultimately, we need green electricity to realize the benefit of sources like hydrogen,” said Dunn, who co-leads the pillar.
 “But we want to be sure that these hydrogen technologies are ready to use when green electricity is abundant.
 We want to be part of the national conversation on what it will take to realize the hydrogen economy.”

-The goal is to reduce the cost of clean hydrogen to a dollar per kilogram.
-Then, the Department of Energy (DOE) anticipates that it could be a game-changer as a fuel source and energy storage medium.
+The U.S. Department of Energy (DOE) has set a target for clean hydrogen of a dollar per kilogram.
+At that price, the DOE anticipates that hydrogen could be a game-changer as a fuel and energy storage medium.

-“The goal is to make the cost of hydrogen so low that there is no excuse not to use it, and then we can solve policy issues around it because it is so inexpensive,” said Sossina Haile, Walter P. Murphy Professor of Materials Science and Engineering and co-lead of the Deploy pillar.
+“The goal is to make the cost of hydrogen so low that there is no excuse not to use it instead of fossil fuels.
+Ideally, this will free us from having to solve tough policy issues because clean hydrogen is so inexpensive,” said Sossina Haile, Walter P. Murphy Professor of Materials Science and Engineering and co-lead of the Deploy pillar.
 “It’s an ambitious goal, but it’s possible, and everything we are doing at the Trienens Institute is contributing to that possibility.”

 Several initiatives at Northwestern are working toward low-cost, clean hydrogen.
 Northwestern is a key partner in the Midwest Alliance for Clean Hydrogen (MachH2), one of seven regional clean hydrogen hubs funded by the DOE.
 MachH2, a public-private entity, is working to promote commercially scalable projects that will stimulate clean hydrogen production and supply hydrogen to end users.
 The hub plans to produce tens of thousands of metric tons of hydrogen per year.